python/cpython/Doc/howto/descriptor.rst

 This behavior is useful whenever the function only needs to have a class reference and does not care about any underlying data.
 One use for classmethods is to create alternate class constructors.
-In Python 2.3, the classmethod :func:`dict.fromkeys` creates a new dictionary from a list of keys.
+The classmethod :func:`dict.fromkeys` creates a new dictionary from a list of keys.
 The pure Python equivalent is::